 (iii) Select one of the following for Load Resources.
 Unless otherwise provided below, these Resource Statuses are to be used for COP and/or Real-Time telemetry purposes.

-(A) ONRGL – Available for Dispatch of Regulation Service by Load Frequency Control (LFC) and, for any remaining Dispatchable capacity, by SCED with a Real-Time Market (RTM) Energy Bid;
+(A) ONRGL – Available for Dispatch of Regulation Service by Load Frequency Control (LFC) and, for any remaining Dispatchable capacity, by SCED with an Energy Bid Curve;

 (B) FRRSUP – Available for Dispatch of FRRS by LFC and not Dispatchable by SCED.
 This Resource Status is only to be used for Real-Time telemetry purposes;